-HSV 110R: Introduction to Social Services
+HSV110R : Introduction to Social Services

 This course will provide an introduction to the field of social services.
 An overview of the historical and philosophical roots of the profession, including information from psychology and sociology, will be presented.
 The course examines the range and diversity of service delivery models, program settings, and populations served.
 Current issues and trends along with challenges and opportunities within the field are highlighted.
 The roles and responsibilities of the social services worker and career and professional development planning will be emphasized.
+Credits 3

-HSV 123R: Supportive Communication Skills
+HSV123R : Supportive Communication Skills

 This course introduces the theories and concepts of interpersonal communication.
 The process and practice of supportive communication skills will be emphasized.
 Issues impacting effective communication and common challenges will be examined.
 Students will develop skills that can be utilized to supportively communicate with a variety of people in a range of environments.
+Credits 3 Lecture Hours 3

-HSV 125R: Service Coordination
+HSV125R : Service Coordination

 This course is an introduction to service coordination.
-The emphasis will be on recognizing and enhancing human potential through the utilization of a strength-based approach.
+The emphasis will be on recognizing and enhancing human potential through the utilization of a strengthbased approach.
 The three major phases of service coordination - assessment, planning, and implementation - will be explored.
 Topics covered include professional roles and responsibilities, legal and ethical issues, historical perspectives, and current models.

-Credits: 3 Lecture Hours: 3 Prerequisites: HSV 110R (or corequisite)
+Credits 3 Lecture Hours 3 Prerequisite Courses HSV110R Prerequisites (or corequisite)

-HSV 126R: Issues in Mental Health and Developmental Disabilities
+HSV126R : Issues in Mental Health and Developmental Disabilities developmental disability or mental illness is emphasized.
+Credits 3 Lecture Hours 3

 This course explores many common disabilities, diagnoses, issues, and treatment options related to mental illness and developmental disabilities.
-The psychological and social impact of having a developmental disability or mental illness is emphasized.
+The psychological and social impact of having a

-Lecture Hours: 3 Prerequisites: HSV 110R (or corequisite)
+Prerequisite Courses HSV110R Prerequisites (or corequisite)

-HSV 270R: Social Services Fieldwork
+HSV270R : Social Services Fieldwork